CloudSlang/docs/docs/tutorial/02_lesson.md

     python_script: print text
 ```

+**Note:** CloudSlang uses the [Jython](http://www.jython.org/) implementation of Python 2.7.
+Therefore, scripts that depend on Python 3 or CPython are not supported.

 ##Run It
 That's it.
 Our operation is all ready.
 Our next step will be to create a flow that uses the operation we just wrote, but we can actually just run the operation as is.